 Cash flow budgets and forecasts are prepared by the operating entities of the Group, aggregated for the Group and regularly reviewed by the Board, and the actual cash position of the Group and each entity is compared monthly against budget.
 This allows management to ensure that each operating entity and the Group have sufficient cash to meet operational needs.
-Surplus cash held by the operating entities over and above the balance required for working capital management is invested in interest bearing accounts and money market deposits.
+Surplus cash held by the operating entities over and above the balance required for working capital management is invested in interest-bearing accounts and money market deposits.

 The Group has an unsecured revolving credit facility with Lloyds Bank plc.
-At 28 February 2015 the Group had drawn down £2.5 million of this facility with £13 million of undrawn borrowing facilities (2014: £12 million) available.
-This comprised of a £13.5 million committed revolving loan facility and a £2 million overdraft.
-The overdraft facility is available until November 2015 and the loan facility matures in July 2016.
-The facility is subject to two covenants being a maximum net debt to EBITDA ratio and a minimum interest cover covenant.
+At 29 February 2016 the Group had drawn down £1.4 million (2015: £2.5 million) of this facility with £14.1 million of undrawn borrowing facilities (2015: £13 million) available.
+The facilities comprised a £13.5 million committed revolving loan facility and £2.0 million overdraft.